iScholar

 Program Details

-The 2024 iScholar program will run from June 3 to August 9.
-Through the program, participants receive a weekly stipend to cover living expenses, on-campus accommodation, health insurance, and up to $1250 toward travel costs.
-The program also covers any associated registration and tuition fees.
+The 2025 iScholar program will run from June 2 to August 8.
+Through the program, participants receive a weekly stipend to cover living expenses, as well as on-campus accommodation, health insurance, and up to $1250 toward travel costs.
+The program also covers associated student registration and tuition fees.

 What to Expect